SEKOIA-IO/documentation/docs/getting_started/invite_users.md

 The invited user will have access to the main MSSP community as well as all other managed communities inside of it.

-### In some of the MSSP’s managed communities*
+### In some of the MSSP’s managed communities

-If you want the invited user to access only some managed communities within the MSSP community, you can invite them to only some specific communities.
+If you need the invited user to access only some managed communities within the MSSP community, invite them to only some specific communities.

 To add users to some managed communities within a main MSSP community: